Natalie8a/Natalie8a/README.md

 - 🌍 Amongst my 6 spoken anguages:
 	 -  🇨🇴🇫🇷🇺🇸3 are at native to near-native level
 	-  🇸🇪Only 1 I fully learned on Duolingo🦉
-		-  🙈And I have played with 18 languages on Duolingo just for fun, without any intent on actually learning them 😇
+		-  🙈And I have played with 18 languages on Duolingo just for fun, without any intention of actually learning them 😇